 The most memorable part of this day for me was after dinner, our guide Carlos took us outside and gave us the most comprehensive astrology lesson that I’ve ever had and then went into the hot spring and enjoyed a night under the Milky Way and watching the moon rise over the dark mountains!
 Pachamama (aka Mother Nature) is incredible!

 We woke early and headed to Laguna Verde which wasn’t that green because there wasn’t much wind this day so the water wasn’t mixing with the organisms in the bottom that usually give it the green colour.
-This was where I had to say goodbye to my guide Carlos because he was taking the travellers heading to Chile.
+This was where I had to say goodbye to my guide Carlos because he was taking the travelers heading to Chile.
 I hopped in another car and off we went back to Uyuni.
 We made a few pit stops to stretch our legs and got to experience even more incredible landscapes.

 These three days were an incredible experience for me and I would highly recommend for people to come and experience this beautiful country with their own two eyes.
 I’m so grateful to have experienced the salty life!